CamaraLab/GWProt/docs/weighted_alignment.rst

 Weighted Alignment
 ========================

-Weighted alignment methods in GWProt allow for optimal superposition of two point clouds (e.g., protein structures) using a transport plan as weights.
-This is particularly useful for comparing structures after GW or FGW alignment, where the transport plan encodes the correspondence between residues.
+Weighted alignment methods in GWProt allow for optimal superposition of two point clouds (e.g., protein structures) using a correspondence as weights.
+This is particularly useful for comparing structures after GW or FGW alignment, where the correspondence encodes the correspondence between residues.

 **Weighted RMSD Alignment**
 --------------------------